iarxii/MediMixDash_Saga/docs/GAME_LOGIC_ALGORITHMS.md

 # MediMixDash Saga Game Logic and Algorithms

 ## Overview
 MediMixDash Saga is a pharmacy management simulation game with match-3 mechanics for dispensing medications.
-The game integrates real-time patient management, consultant assistance, and scoring systems.
+The game integrates real-time patient management, consultant assistance, scoring systems, and pharmacy management with rotating managers and special abilities.

 ## Core Components